-There is a need to implement internal/local verified data assessment system schoolwide as universal screeners and to measure student progress throughout the year in ELA/Reading and Math to guide targeted instruction, academic supports for students, and inform instruction.
-There is a need to report all student achievement data by grade level, student group(s), to share with stakeholders to clearly identify students for tiered support; and deliver those supports in a timely manner and monitor student progress and develop monthly/annual growth outcomes for each student.
+There is a need to use the multiple types of internal assessment as universal screeners, identify and develop mid-year and annual student growth goals, and measure student progress throughout the year in ELA/Reading and Math to inform instruction, the need for academic supports, and inform instruction areas for teacher growth.
+There is a need to disaggregate and report all student achievement data by grade level, student group(s), to share with stakeholders in a timely manner to clearly identify students for tiered targeted support; develop action plans, monitor student progress assess effectiveness of schoolwide initiatives in order to improve student outcomes.